The Training Programme Director - Dr Zdenka Reinhardt

 Specialty Programme Co-ordinator - Gillian Conway

-HR Officer, Lead Employer Trust – Nicola Morton
+HR Officer, Lead Employer Trust (covering Nicola Morton Maternity Leave)– Ashleigh Murphy

 Paediatric cardiology is a very rewarding programme.
 Working with patients of all ages, from fetal life through to adulthood, the focus of this specialty is on the heart in the growing and developing individual.
 Many of the patients have congenital heart disease, which means that they need regular follow ups leading to long term close relationships with patients and their families.
 This can make paediatric cardiology a very rewarding post.